CUH Logo

 In the summer, there’s a very good chance that that building will be running entirely, for its heating and its cooling from energy from the sun.

-The new facilities will allow us to treat many more people, increasing our orthopaedic capacity by 20% to around 2,700 procedures a year.
+We are able to treat many more people, increasing our orthopaedic capacity by 20%.
+This is around 2,700 procedures a year.

 Operating theatre - lights and operating table